Tennisboy123/Assessment-Task-3/Year 9 Assessment Task 3.md

 **Task:** To identify what inputs the game needs from the player's to make it work.\
 **Instructions:**
 - WASD, arrow keys, left click mouse
-- *Example:*  The user will input either WASD or arrow keys to move the car, and will use the left click mouse to press buttons in the user interface.
+- *Example:*  The user will input either WASD or arrow keys to move the car, and will use the left click mouse to press buttons in the user interface
 #### Processing
 **Task:** To describe what happens after the inputs have been received by the user.\
 **Instructions:**
-- The system will process the inputs by doing it accordingly with the input that it is given.
+- The system will process the inputs by doing it accordingly with the input that it is given
-- *Example:* The program will check that it hasn't hit any colliders and will move it to where it should be, like forward or at a turn.
+- *Example:* The program will check that it hasn't hit any colliders and will move it to where it should be, like forward or at a turn
 #### Outputs
 **Task:** To show what the user will find after the processing.\
 **Instructions:**
-- The screen and the player's position will update, and a message will show up.
+- The screen and the player's position will update, and a message will show up
-- *Example:* The game will update the postion of the player, and if they die it will show a message of "Would you like to try again?" or "Quit" option.
+- *Example:* The game will update the postion of the player, and if they die it will show a message of "Would you like to try again?" or "Quit" option
 #### Transmission
 **Task:** The data will stay private to the player that is playing.\
 **Instructions:**
 - It is saved to the computer
-- *Example:* The game will save the data to the computer or laptop that the game is played on and they will be the only one that can see their results.
+- *Example:* The game will save the data to the computer or laptop that the game is played on and they will be the only one that can see their results
 #### Storage
 **Task:** To identify the data that needs to be saved, and where it is saved.\
 **Instructions:**
-- It will save to the computer or laptop after the game is saved.
+- It will save to the computer or laptop after the game is saved
-- *Example:* After finishing the game or the session that they play, the game will save to the local cloud so that the user can continue where they picked off.
+- *Example:* After finishing the game or the session that they play, the game will save to the local cloud so that the user can continue where they picked off
 ### Functional Requirements
 #### User Interaction
 **Task:** To determine how the user will interact with the system.\
 **Instructions:**
 - The users will interact with the game with keyboard inputs.
-W & up arrow - forward, A & left arrow - left, S & down arrow - backward, D & left arrow - right.
-The user
+W & up arrow - forward, A & left arrow - left, S & down arrow - backward, D & left arrow - right
+- The users will also use the left click mouse to navigate the User Interface and to select options
 #### Core Gameplay
-**Task:** .\
+**Task:** To identify the actions or operations of this project.\
 **Instructions:**
-- .
+- The main function or action in this game is movement, as it is how the car moves and is the point of the game
+- The key will be pressed -> The game will sense it -> The position of your character will be moved according (for example: the user will press either the W or up arrow key, and their car will move forward)
 #### Scoring and Feeback
-**Task:** .\
+**Task:** To describe how the will give feedback to the player or to track their progress.\
 **Instructions:**
-- .
+- There will be a message at the end of each level to say that you have completed it.
+It will then ask if you want to go to the next level.
+Feedback will also be given if you hit an obstacle (like another car)
+- The "next level" response will be activated if you complete the level, and the "hit another obstacle" response will be activated if you hit the obstacle while parking
 #### Level Progression
-**Task:** .\
+**Task:** \
 **Instructions:**
 - .
 #### Saving and Loading data